iomesh/docs/docs/installation/prerequisites.md

 ### Setup local metadata store

-IOMesh uses local path `/opt/iomesh` for storing local metadata.
-User must ensure `/opt` have at least 100G free space.
+IOMesh uses local path `/opt/iomesh` to store metadata.
+User must ensure that there is at least 100G free space at `/opt`.

 ### Setup data network